shaojun/open_docs/projects/edge/install_deepstream_python_apps.md

 > Server certificate verification failed.
 CAfile: /etc/ssl/certs/ca-certificates.crt CRLfile: none

-you can disable the GIT ssl certificate verification and re-run the make by:
+you can disable the GIT ssl certificate verification and run below the `make` by:

 ```
 export GIT_SSL_NO_VERIFY=1